 Kathy completed the MSD program of the Center for Spiritual Formation in 2006.
 She came to the program because she was spiritually depleted after a year of pastoral ministry; she knew that something was missing from her faith walk, which turned out to be a deep, intentional, non-negotiable, personal, committed relationship with God!
 She was so busy “doing things for God” as a pastor that she forgot how important it is to just “be with God.”
 Her entire understanding of God and who she is in God changed, and she never has regretted a moment of the time that she’s “wasted” spending time with God instead of busily rushing through life!

 Kathy graduated from Lancaster Theological Seminary (MDiv, 2003; DMin, 2019) and currently is the Coordinator of the Ministerial Studies program for which she teaches a six-week section on Spiritual Formation.
-She has served two congregations over the years, served as the Director of Continuing Education at Lancaster Theological Seminary and Director of Continuing Education at Lancaster Theological Seminary.
+She has served two congregations over the years and served as the Director of Continuing Education at Lancaster Theological Seminary.
 Kathy served four years as the Director of The Center for Spiritual Formation, having retired June 30, 2021.
 Her life is blessed by husband, Hill, who is a Professor of Art History with Penn State, York; two adult children; a turtle, kitty, and one very spoiled pup named Eva (who is the star of her own book, written by Kathy and illustrated by her husband: Eva: The Perfect Little Puppy).
 Kathy loves to read, craft and travel or spend time visiting and chatting with friends.

 Chuck is originally from Northeast PA and attended Lycoming College in Williamsport, PA, where he received degrees in Music and Religion.
 His first job was as organist at his home church at the age of 14, and he has played every Sunday morning since then.
 After a few years in the corporate world, he has been in full time ministry for the last 30+ years, serving in worship arts, Christian education, and administrative roles.
 The goal of his ministry is to provide opportunities and administrative support for church members as they develop and use their skills and talents in the life and ministry of the church.